openshift-labs/learn-katacoda/introduction/using-metrics/2sample-application.md

 We will create an initial project where we deploy a sample application that we will use to observe the metrics.

+This time, 'cluster-admin' privileges are not required, so we will login as a regular user.

 To login to the OpenShift cluster used for this course from the _Terminal_,
 run: